Jordan Spence: Bristol City (loan)

 On 3 March 2011, Spence signed on a 28-day loan for Championship side Bristol City, making his debut on 5 March in the 4–1 away victory over Coventry City.
 On 30 March, this loan was extended until the end of the 2010–11 season.
-On 4 May 2011, West Ham manager Avram Grant recalled Spence for him to provide back-up for defenders for the Premier League season run-in.
+On 4 May, West Ham manager Avram Grant recalled Spence for him to provide back-up for defenders for the Premier League season run-in.

-On 3 August 2011, Spence rejoined Bristol City for a season-long loan, with the option for West Ham to recall him from January 2012.
+On 3 August 2011, Spence re-joined Bristol City for a season-long loan, with the option for West Ham to recall him from January 2012.
 Spence's first game after signing for the club on loan for the second time came in the opening game of the season, in a 3–0 loss against Ipswich Town.
-However, Spence's playing time was soon reduced under the management of Derek McInnes and was an un-used substitute bench for two matches before being left out of the squad for three months.
+However, Spence's playing time was soon reduced under the management of Derek McInnes, and was an unused substitute for two matches, before being left out of the squad for three months.
 In April 2012, Spence returned to West Ham having played 10 games for Bristol City.

 Sheffield Wednesday (loan)

 On 31 August 2013, Spence signed on an emergency loan for Championship side Sheffield Wednesday.
-On the same day, Spence made his Sheffield Wednesday debut, where he made his first start, in a 1–1 draw against Middlesbrough.

-Spence played four games for Sheffield Wednesday before returning to West Ham United at the end of September 2013.
+On the same day, Spence made his debut, starting in a 1–1 draw against Middlesbrough.
+Spence played four games for Sheffield Wednesday, before returning to West Ham at the end of September.